 Dalby Forest has fantastic dark skies so is the perfect place to spend a romantic evening under the stars.
 The Milky Way can regularly be spotted and you may even catch a glimpse of the beautiful Northern Lights.

 7. Sandsend – Yorkshire Coast

-Sandsend is a very pretty little seaside village.
+Sandsend is a very pretty little seaside village on the North York Moors coastline.
 With its handsome promenade, long stretch of beach, several excellent eating options and world-class day spa, you could happily spend a whole holiday here.
 The village backs onto the Mulgrave Estate where you’ll find lots of great walks and the gorgeously gothic Whitby is just a few miles away.

 9. Robin Hood's Bay

 Venture just a few miles south of Whitby and you’ll find the gravity-defying picture-postcard village of Robin Hood’s Bay.
 Once home to the busiest smuggling trade on the Yorkshire coast, said to involve fisherman, clergy and gentry alike, today the village has adopted a much more sedate pace of life with a maze of streets and alleyways to mooch around during a visit.

 - Take some time to enjoy the heavenly view at the top before venturing down the steep streets to the sandy bay below.
 There are plenty of pit stops to whet your whistle on the way down, as well as some quaint shops to distract you from the steep climb back up.

 - You can still see traditional fishing boats in the harbour at Robin Hood’s Bay and the beautiful dog-friendly beach is ideal for fossil hunting or a bracing walk with four-legged friends.